 Head Start Ensures Daily Child Dental Care

 Oral health influences overall health throughout a lifetime.
-Head Start promotes good oral health habits in early childhood and helsp to prevent any tooth decay or dental and oral problems in the future.
+Head Start promotes good health habits in early childhood and helps to prevent tooth decay or dental problems in the future.

 Parents play a critical role, too.
 Their involvement is vital in keeping children’s mouths happy and healthy.
-Engaging Head Start parents in oral health initiatives and screenings when possible fosters great habits at home as well as in the classroom.
+Engaging Head Start parents and local partners in oral health initiatives and screenings when possible fosters great habits at home as well as in the classroom.

 What can you do to help children have healthier smiles?